 I attended the Grace Hopper Celebration this past October which is one of the largest gatherings of women in technology in the world.

-I also try to be extremely supportive of the women that report to me and try to encourage their career growth.
+I also try to be extremely supportive of other women in the office and try to avoid perpetuating stereotypes.

 Am I giving up and being hypocritical by stepping out of the race just because it’s hard?
 I don’t even have kids yet!